 Guidebook for Preventing Reoccurrence of Accidents (Japanese)

 The Chief Quality Executive plays a central role in ensuring thorough compliance with product safety-related laws, regulations and rules throughout the Group and also conducts periodic monitoring and audits.
-We provided e-learning to all related personnel in Japan (90,753 in FY2017 with execution rate of 100%) concerning the Electrical Appliances and Material Safety Law in Japan since the law has an important bearing on the Group’s products.
+We provided e-learning to all related personnel in Japan (77,335 in FY2018 with execution rate of 99.9%) concerning the Electrical Appliances and Material Safety Law in Japan since the law has an important bearing on the Group’s products.
 By increasing understanding of the law we aim to prevent more accidents.

 Toshiba Group is involved in standardization work of the International Electrotechnical Commission (IEC) through activities at Japan Electrical Manufacturers' Association (JEMA), Japan Electronics and Information Technology Industries Association (JEITA) and Association of Radio Industries and Businesses (ARIB).
 These activities allow Toshiba to keep abreast of the latest information and adhere to the standards specified by these organizations.

 Toshiba Group convenes a meeting for persons in charge of the Electrical Appliances and Material Safety Law who gather from Toshiba Group companies to prevent occurrence and recurrence of serious accidents through breaches of the law.
 The meeting serves as the basis for sharing product information from respective companies.
 Information on serious accidents caused by procured items is also shared at meetings that aim to promote the quality of such items.
 The information is logged in a database as a means to enhance the quality of procured items.
 Product security liaison meetings are used to share examples of accidents and the latest information on product security obtained from such related organizations as Japan Computer Emergency Response Team Coordination Center (JPCERT CC).
-This helps prevent accidents caused by product vulnerability.
+We are working to prevent accidents caused by product vulnerabilities.
+For details on product security, please refer to Toshiba's Cyber Security Report.

 Although products are equipped with various safety features, they may not be sufficient to ensure complete safety if products are in use for very long periods of time or the operating environment or conditions are extreme.